Symbolic recovery of PDEs from measurement data: Numerical experiments

 with uniform perturbations \( \epsilon \sim \mathrm{Unif}(0.5, 1.5) \).
 As \( \delta^m \) decreases with \( m \), the factor \( \epsilon^{\delta^m} \) approaches 1 for large \( m \), producing weaker distortion.
 We employ multiplicative noise to reflect the wide dynamic range of the solution function, ensuring that small values are perturbed less strongly than large ones.

 Following Theorem~\ref{th:representable}, we model \( f_\theta \) using ParFam \cite{scholl24} and represent \( u \) as function evaluations on a discretized grid.
-The ParFam architecture, introduced in Equation~\eqref{symbolic_network}, adopts the practical design of Scholl et al.~\cite{scholl24}, who observed that a single hidden layer (\( L = 1 \)) is sufficient for expressive modeling while simplifying optimization.
+The ParFam architecture, introduced in Equation~\eqref{symbolic_network}, adopts the practical design of \cite{scholl24}, who observed that a single hidden layer (\( L = 1 \)) is sufficient for expressive modeling while simplifying optimization.
 We select numerator polynomials of degree 3, denominator polynomials of degree 2, and sine and exponential activation functions.
 ParFam permits custom loss functions, which we specify using the objective of~\eqref{minprob}.
 Parameter optimization is performed using basin-hopping~\cite{Wales1997GlobalOB} combined with BFGS, both run for 100 iterations with default settings otherwise.

 To approximately solve the minimization problem~\eqref{minprob}, we employ an alternating optimization scheme.
 Specifically, we iteratively optimize with respect to \( \theta \), keeping \( u \) fixed, and then optimize with respect to \( u \) while fixing \( \theta \).
-The parameter \( \theta \) is updated using the ParFam procedure described above, while \( u \) is trained using ADAM~\cite{kingma2014adam} with a learning rate of \( 0.0004 \), up to 300 epochs, with early stopping.
+The parameter \( \theta \) is updated using the ParFam procedure described above, while \( u \) is trained using ADAM~\cite{kingma2014adam} with a learning rate of \( 0.0004 \), up to $300$ iterations per step (linear 1D~PDE and ODE experiments) or $100$ iterations (2D~PDE experiments), with early stopping (patience $10$).
 This alternating optimization scheme is repeated for 100 full cycles.
+Time derivatives are estimated using central finite differences (linear 1D~PDE experiments) or Savitzky-Golay filtering (ODE and 2D~PDE experiments) for robustness to noise.
+Table~\ref{tab:hyperparams} summarizes the shared optimization hyperparameters, while the ParFam architecture choices for each experiment are detailed in the respective subsections.